basebandit/Tasq/README.md

 # Tasq
-A Simple ToDo Manager App Built With Golang(gRPC) and VueJS
+A Simple ToDo Manager Api Built With Golang(gRPC)